Project Management

 by

-From the President of the PMI Budapest, Hungarian Chapter comes this blog about hot PM topics, trends and best practices in Hungary!
-It will introduce different areas of life as a Hungarian PM, and also target PMs that need to work with Hungarian firms.
+From the former President of the PMI Budapest, Hungarian Chapter comes this blog about hot PM topics, trends and best practices in Hungary!
+It will introduce different areas of life as a Hungarian PM, and also target PMs who need to work with Hungarian firms.

 About this Blog